 | Leapsome | Slack, Teams, limited HRIS | Standard REST APIs | Progressive web app |

-The integration story extends beyond technical capabilities to user adoption.
-Systems that meet people where they already work—inside their daily collaboration tools—see dramatically higher engagement rates.
-This explains why platforms emphasizing workflow integration consistently outperform feature-rich alternatives that require users to context-switch between applications.
+Integration also drives user adoption.
+Systems that meet people where they already work—inside their daily collaboration tools—see much higher engagement.
+Platforms that emphasize workflow integration consistently outperform feature-rich alternatives that force constant context switching.

 3. AI and Automation: From Hype to Essential Infrastructure

-AI in talent management has moved beyond marketing buzzwords to become essential infrastructure.
-The question isn't whether your Talent Management System includes AI features—it's whether those features solve real problems or just add complexity to your workflows.
+AI in talent management has moved beyond buzzwords.
+The key question is no longer whether your Talent Management System includes AI, but whether those features solve real problems without adding friction.

-Research indicates that 67% of HR professionals expect AI to be pivotal in recruiting by 2025, but the real value lies in practical applications.
-Workday customers report 25% higher recruiter throughput and 34% faster interview decisions using AI-powered screening tools, while hospitals deploying these systems see hiring times drop by 40%.
+Research indicates that 67% of HR professionals expect AI to be pivotal in recruiting by 2025.
+The real value shows up in practical use cases.
+Workday customers report 25% higher recruiter throughput and 34% faster interview decisions using AI screening tools, while hospitals see hiring times drop by around 40%.

-Take the example of a healthcare network struggling with nursing shortages.
+Take a healthcare network struggling with nursing shortages.
 Traditional recruiting took 8–12 weeks from job posting to offer acceptance.
-After implementing Workday's AI recruiting suite, they reduced this to 4–6 weeks by automatically screening applications, scheduling interviews, and flagging high-potential candidates who might otherwise be overlooked.
+After implementing Workday's AI recruiting suite, they reduced this to 4–6 weeks by automatically screening applications, scheduling interviews, and flagging high-potential candidates who would otherwise be overlooked.

 The most impactful AI features address specific pain points: